 1. Reading and discovering the power of one act plays.

-2. Reading aloud as a challenge and bringing out your acting skills
+2. Reading and movement as a challenge to bring out your acting skills

 3. Getting acquainted with different playwrights and their writing styles.